 WORKING TOWARDS THE NEXT STEP

 My transition plan is to be posting more regularly (and that won’t be hard given that anything is more regular than 2 years).
 I will be human now and not commit to any specific timeframe but know that this is important to me and I am working on a lot of BIG PLANS to bring so much more to you here.
 I will be taking some of my regular features from my Monthly Close To My Heart Newsletter and placing them here first, and referring to this blog when the newsletter goes out via email.
 If you do already subscribe to my monthly newsletter, then you will know that I CAN and DO commit to getting that out EVERY SINGLE month.
 Occasionally its a few days later than I would hope, like my July newsletter that just went out tonight.
-(Click here to see that now, and whilst you are there, pop down to the end of the newsletter to the SUBSCRIBE button to get it in your mailbox each month.)
+To get it in your mailbox each month, look for the “Receive My Monthly Newsletter & NEWS” Form on this page (right-side, or further below if on a mobile format.)

 I am going to be sharing all of the NEW and exciting products and releases and layouts I am creating.
 And some of the OLD in some “throw-back Thursday” posts which will talk about techniques and approaches to scrapping.
 So I hope you can bear with me for a bit longer as I ramp things up slowly.
 But share your own “Just Start… Somewhere” experience in the comments.
 It will make me feel better… to know I am not alone.
 And even better if I know I got you back on our horse just from reading this.